samfoongkun/oncology_readmission_prediction_pilot/README.md

 # Oncology Readmission Prediction Pilot
-**Predicting unplanned readmissions in oncology inpatients using structured and text-based EHR data**
+**Predicting unplanned 30-day readmissions in oncology inpatients using structured and text-based EHR data**

+---

+## Background and Significance
+Unplanned readmissions represent a critical quality indicator in oncology care.
+In our dataset originated from one of China's top hospital, the event rate is only 0.4%, making prediction extremely challenging due to severe class imbalance.

+To evaluate the model’s practical value, we compare Top-k Precision (PPV@Top-k) with the baseline event rate.
+**The model achieves a PPV around 9–11% among the top 1% of high-risk patients, which is >20× higher than random selection.
+Even when only the top 3% of high-risk patients are flagged, the model achieves a PPV over 5%**
+This highlights the potential for targeted intervention and efficient resource allocation in hospital quality management.

 ---

 ## Clinical Goal